 We abide by the computer matching rules.
 You will be able to obtain information regarding whether you have been matched with us from the PMCV website on the day the computer match is released to you and The Alfred.
 International applicants will be informed if they are successful at the same time.

-We will endeavour to contact you within the next few days after results are released.
+We will endeavour to contact you within the next few days after the results are released.
 This process will be explained at interview.
 Rest assured that we can't wait to make contact and invite you to an afternoon tea we provide for all our new graduates to meet the staff that you will be working with.

 The afternoon tea is typically held in December.

 If you have any further questions please do not hesitate to contact us on firstname.lastname@example.org.